 The key thing that many business owners don’t seem to understand is that it’s difficult for potential customers to trust the advertiser’s message right away.
 So they have to rely on other social cues to decide whether or not they should make the purchase decision.

 This is why companies use what’s called social proof to convince their potential customers that they’re good to do business with.
 They show off the number of customers they already have and other well-known brands they’ve worked with.
 This creates trust and security.

 We may have evolved out of caves and tribal living, but our need to rely on others for making decisions is still strong.

 Our ancestors who lived in tribes had to form close associations with their kin and friends to survive.
 They also needed to be wary of rival tribes that were bent on raiding and exploiting them.

-It is for this reason that people don’t just buy valuable products from anyone; they buy them from the brands they like and trust.
+It’s for this reason that people don’t just buy valuable products from anyone; they buy them from the brands they like and trust.
 Showing your potential customer that your product has this, this and this benefit is not enough.
-You have to give them a reason to like and trust you.
+You have to give them a reason to like and trust your brand.

 Why do you think people say things like, “That company has been around for a decade” or “This brand has won several awards”?
 These things increase the trust-perception of the brand.
 These phrases are usually uttered to people who’re on the fence about buying from a particular brand.